 Anarchist Mountain Vineyards.
 Andrew Stone was pouring his Elevation Chardonnay and Wildfire Pinot Noir.
 The wines are manufactured and sold under license of Meyer Family Vineyards, Okanagan Falls, BC .
 The Chardonnay is lightly oaked which lets the delicate citrus flavours shine through.
 The Pinot is light in colour but has a bold taste.
 Aromas of cherry and strawberry are echoed on the palate, with delicate and lingering fruit flavours.
 Silky tannins give the wine good weight.

 BC Wine Studio.
 Mark Simpson was pouring 2012 Petit Verdot, 2012 Merlot and 2013 Malbec.
-Siren’s Call Petit Verdot was almost back in hue with a beautiful floral aroma, full-bodied and with great fruit concentration.
+Siren’s Call Petit Verdot was almost black in hue with a beautiful floral aroma, full-bodied and with great fruit concentration.
 The wine is full on the palate and the finish lingers.
 The lightly oaked Merlot is sourced from Anarchist Mountain where the cropping is low at around only 3 Tons per acre and this makes for a full bodied wine.

 Black Cloud Winery.
 Bradley Cooper and Audralee Daum were pouring a Fleuvage and Altostratus Pinot Noirs and a Rose.
 Both Pinots are first class and the new vintage 2015 Pinot based Red Sky Rose was excellent with cherry & strawberry notes.
 Altostratus has black cherry and blackberry swirl around vanilla liquor, baking spices, cedar, leather and rose petals.
 The flavours are raspberry, coffee, cocoa layered with sun-ripened berry fruits, tobacco and dried herbs.
 The palate is quite firm, the tannins youthful.